The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

 \subsection{On the physical derivations}

-Besides the symmetry of the relations \eqref{eq:primitive_full_3}--\eqref{eq:primitive_full_4}, to motivate the presence of non--isothermal balance \eqref{eq:primitive_full_4}, in Section \ref{s:physical_derivation} we provide two physical derivations of \eqref{eq:primitive_full}.
+Besides the symmetry of the relations \eqref{eq:primitive_full_3}-\eqref{eq:primitive_full_4}, to motivate the presence of the non-isothermal balance \eqref{eq:primitive_full_4}, in Section \ref{s:physical_derivation} we provide two physical derivations of \eqref{eq:primitive_full}.
 In both derivations the condition \eqref{eq:primitive_full_4} appears naturally.
-Following the strategy used in the deterministic framework we derive \eqref{eq:primitive_full} by employing suitable stochastic variants of the \emph{Boussinesq} and the \emph{hydrostatic approximations}.
-In both cases the main ideas are in the Boussinesq approximation.
-In fluid dynamics, the Boussinesq approximation is employed in the study of \emph{buoyancy-driven} flows (also referred as natural convection) and it is typical a good approximation in the context of oceanic flows.
-Roughly speaking, the idea behind the Boussinesq approximation is that, in a natural convection regime, the role of the compressibility is negligible in the inertial and in the convection terms, but \emph{not} in the gravity term.
-More precisely, in the \emph{compressible} Navier--Stokes equations one assumes
+Following the strategy used in the deterministic framework, we derive \eqref{eq:primitive_full} by employing suitable stochastic variants of the \emph{Boussinesq} and the \emph{hydrostatic approximations}.
+In both cases, the main ideas are in the Boussinesq approximation.
+In fluid dynamics, the Boussinesq approximation is employed in the study of \emph{buoyancy-driven} flows (also referred to as natural convection), and it is typically a good approximation in the context of oceanic flows.
+Roughly speaking, the idea behind the Boussinesq approximation is that, in a natural convection regime, the role of the compressibility is negligible in the inertial and the convection terms, but \emph{not} in the gravity term.
+More precisely, in the \emph{compressible} Navier-Stokes equations one assumes